 The Earhart Village Board of Directors, consisting of nine elected co-owners, directs community affairs.
 Its monthly meetings are open to all co-owners, providing an opportunity for direct communication with the Board.
 The Board is responsible for administering Association policies and regulations and for maintaining Village properties.
 A management company oversees day-to-day operations.
 Co-owners are encouraged to participate on committees, sharing the responsibility.
 Town hall-type meetings are scheduled periodically to discuss significant issues.
 A spirit of cooperation and courtesy is encouraged within the community.

 A monthly newsletter and a the website provide information about issues and happenings within the community.
 A resident handbook is provided to each new co-owner and is filled with important, useful and simply interesting information.
-The monthly Association fee includes cable TV, water/sewer, fire insurance on the buildings, and property management services such as mowing, snow removal, and exterior maintenance and repairs.
+The monthly Association fee includes water/sewer, fire insurance on the buildings, and property management services such as mowing, snow removal, and exterior maintenance and repairs.